What are Infrared and Red Light Therapies?

-Near Infrared spectrum of Infrared light is barely visible to the naked eye and is also the shortest infrared wavelength on the electromagnetic spectrum.
-Near Infrared light falls in the spectrum of 700 nm to 1400 nm providing the following benefits:
+A near-infrared spectrum of Infrared light is barely visible to the naked eye and is also the shortest infrared wavelength on the electromagnetic spectrum.
+Near-Infrared light falls in the spectrum of 700 nm to 1400 nm providing the following benefits:

 - Provides pain relief;